 A continuation of ENG 151.
-Thematic writing is expanded to include critical essays (e.g., narrative / expository / argumentative), critical thinking skills, and writing and documentation of research papers using Chicago (Turabian), MLA, and APA styles.
+Thematic writing is expanded

+to include literary analysis essays, critical thinking skills as applied to the study of human experience, and writing and documentation of researched literary analysis papers using MLA documentation style.
 Prerequisite: ENG 151.
 Three semester hours credit.